What does The Global Biodiversity Standard certify?

 How and when do you plan to establish new hubs?

-The Global Biodiversity Standard is looking to expand and establish new hubs over the next few years.
-This includes establishing hubs in at least 10 countries by the end of 2024.
-The establishment of new hubs will be dependent on demand for The Global Biodiversity Standard in the region.
-Hubs require expertise in biodiversity and ecological restoration.
+The establishment of new hubs is dependent on demand for The Global Biodiversity Standard in any given country and region.
+Further, hubs require personnel with expertise in biodiversity and ecological restoration.
 The current hubs have been established from the Ecological Restoration Alliance.
 Priority for establishment of hubs will be given to members of Botanic Gardens Conservation International.
-If you are interested in establishing a hub in your organisation, please contact the Global Biodiversity Standard Project Manager.
+If you are interested in establishing a hub at your organisation, please contact us at info@biodiversitystandard.org.

-How do I become a trainer or assessor?
+How do I become a certified assessor for The Global Biodiversity Standard?

 We are currently compiling a set of case studies to showcase projects that have been used to test the methodology for The Global Biodiversity Standard.
+They can be viewed at https://www.biodiversitystandard.org/case-studies/